Romea/romea-ros2-teleop/romea_teleop_description/README.md

+# R Teleop Description

 # 1 Overview #

 This package contains :
-  - the default remappings between the components of the control messages and the buttons and axes of the joystick
+  - Default remappings between the components of the control messages and the joystick buttons and axes.
-  - a python module able to complete and clamp user teleop settings according joystick configuration, default remappings and geometrical and mechanical parameters of the robots in to generate teleop node configuration (see romea_teleop_drivers package).
+  - A Python module able to complete and clamp user teleop settings according joystick configuration, default remappings and geometrical and mechanical parameters of the robots in order to generate teleop node configuration (see romea_teleop_drivers package).

 # 2 Example of teleop node configuration generation  #